grmkris/opensource-orchestra/gift-pyusd/README.md

 With the contract deployed, register artist metadata for any `artistId` present in `config/artists.json`:

 1. Confirm the contract owner wallet matches the `PRIVATE_KEY` you configured.
-2. Set `ARTIST_ID` in `.env` (or inline) to the target numeric ID.
-3. Run the registration script with broadcasting credentials:
+2. Run the registration script with broadcasting credentials:

 ```bash
 ARTIST_ID=1 forge script script/RegisterArtist.s.sol:RegisterArtist \